-To keep making gains in accelerating deal cycles, Legal will have to determine if it’s time to search for a new technology that will help them accomplish their work faster in a more efficient manner.
+To keep making gains in accelerating deal cycles, Legal will have to determine if it’s time to search for a new technology like contract management software that will help them accomplish their work faster in a more efficient manner.

 For example, to address the tendency of teams to bypass Legal, Legal can set up workflows that speed up work and keep Legal in control while allowing other teams to operate at their own pace.
 This includes collaborative contract management, where legal and non-legal teams work together efficiently throughout the contract lifecycle.